Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak: Discussion and future work

 The last point on model retraining and adaptability to changing conditions is of particular interest for future studies.
 The attraction of machine learning is to be able to adapt the algorithm for system needs and continuous running.
 The current algorithm is effectively performing a regression task to extract the MHD mode signals of the plasma.
 However, there are a number of novel directions for real-time control such as extending the platform for continuous monitoring and active learning, including domain adaptation or robustness methods in the model training, or changing the paradigm from supervised learning, which requires truth information of magnetic sensors, to real-time reinforcement learning which learns directly from the running system or in a simulator environment.
 Our study opens these possibilities at the fastest speeds and the natural timescales of the most challenging plasma dynamics.

-Finally, the real-time camera-and-deep-learning-based diagnostic system demonstrated in this study could have many applications beyond plasma and fusion research.
-This system takes off-the-shelf camera and frame grabber components, uses standard data streaming protocols, and applies open-source packages and workflows for optimizing and deploying a neural network model \textit{in situ}.
+Finally, the real-time camera-and-deep-learning-based diagnostic system demonstrated in this study\rff{ has} many applications beyond plasma and fusion research. \rff{Applications currently in progress include high-speed cancer cell classification and sorting\cite{NITTA2018266}, high-energy electron diffraction Gaussian fitting \cite{agar_applications}, and generic object detection and classification.} This system takes off-the-shelf camera and frame grabber components, uses standard data streaming protocols, and applies open-source packages and workflows for optimizing and deploying a neural network model \textit{in situ}.
 We believe this platform brings new scientific instrumentation capabilities to a wide range of application domains and is accessible to a wide audience.